mozilla/kitsune/docs/wsgi.rst

 Overview
 ========

 Setting up Kitsune to run as a WSGI application is fairly straightforward.
-You will need to install the requirements and clone the vendor repo as described in :ref:`the installation chapter <installation-chapter>`.
+You will need to install the requirements and clone the vendor repo as described in :ref:`the installation chapter
+<hacking-howto-chapter>`.

 There are 3 steps once Kitsune is installed: